Rafo044/portfolio/system/system.md

 8. ✓ No null values, use "" or [] instead
 9. ✓ JSON is parseable and valid

+The most important rule — do not create, change or try to fix any links that are not in the file.

+Rules:

+Read the file line by line and extract only real, complete links (starting with http:// or https://).

+Do not add any additional characters, slashes (/), spaces, newlines or escape characters to any URL.

+If the link format is incomplete (for example: “example.com”), do not accept it as a complete URL.

+For each link you extract, be sure to check that line to make sure the link is actually there.

+If there are no links in the file — the result should be an empty list.

+Links that are not in the file but that you guessed or “corrected” are considered errors.

 ### 9. Content Quality Rules

 - **Be specific**: Use concrete examples and real data